The Bankrate promise

-How to add another car
+How to add another car to your insurance policy

 What information do I need to add a car?

 There is some basic information that you’ll need to give your insurance company to add a car to your policy, including: